Purchases made through links may earn us a small commission, at no extra cost to you.

 Tips for Walking the Fortifications of Québec

-- How Long Does it Take?– Walking the entire wall and visiting the historic sites took me roughly 4 hours.
-Keep in mind, I didn’t spent very much time at the Artillery Park or browsing the exhibitions at the Citadelle de Québec.
+How Long Does it Take?– Walking the entire wall and visiting the historic sites took me roughly 4 hours.
+Keep in mind, I didn’t spend very much time at the Artillery Park or browsing the exhibitions at the Citadelle de Québec.

 Accommodations in Québec